 A discussion with the Conservation Officer was arranged to discuss the proposed changes and explain why the alterations were desirable and how they were to be achieved without harming the listed building.
 Involving the planning authority at an early stage is always recommended especially if the proposed changes are extensive or in any way contentious, as demolition always is.
-Although the decision to allow an alteration of a listed building should be based on whether the alteration causes harm or enhances the buildings significance in some way, a certain amount of subjectivity can creep into the decision making process.
-Highlighting and overcoming any subjective views expressed by the Conservation Officer can be a challenge at times but pre-application discussions provide an opportunity to do this and ensure that the final proposal has the best possible chance of receiving approval.
+Although the decision to allow an alteration of a listed building should be based on whether the alteration causes harm or enhances the building’s significance in some way, a certain amount of subjectivity can creep into the decision making process.
+Highlighting and overcoming any subjective views expressed by the Conservation Officer can be a challenge at times.
+However, pre-application discussions provide an opportunity to do this and ensure that the final proposal has the best possible chance of receiving approval.

-Demolition of any part of a listed building requires very robust justification, in this instance we were able to gain permission to remove a masonry partition wall in order to facilitate an enlarged ground floor kitchen and assimilate a contemporary glass box extension, the remaining alterations were designed to be minimally intrusive and mostly reversible.
-A full suite of drawings were prepared along with all the necessary documentation, these were submitted to the Planning Authority for approval, Listed Building Consent was granted within the statutory period subject to minor conditions.
+Demolition of any part of a listed building requires very robust justification.
+In this instance, we were able to gain permission to remove a masonry partition wall in order to facilitate an enlarged ground floor kitchen and assimilate a contemporary glass box extension The remaining alterations were designed to be minimally intrusive and mostly reversible.
+A full suite of drawings were prepared along with all the necessary documentation These were submitted to the Planning Authority for approval.
+Listed Building Consent was granted within the statutory period subject to minor conditions.

 Our protocol for obtaining planning permission and or Listed Building Consent has been proven to be highly successful over the years and subject to realistic client expectations, we are normally able to produce the desired outcomes for our clients.